Icebergs continue march north

-They have calved from a larger iceberg that was perhaps 30 square km in area and originated from the Ross Ice Shelf nearly a decade ago.
+They have calved from a larger iceberg that was perhaps 30 square kilometres in area and originated from the Ross Ice Shelf nearly a decade ago.

 On its journey to near Macquarie Island, that larger iceberg has drifted about a quarter of the way around the Antarctic coastline from where it formed, to the West Ice Shelf.

-The first sightings were made by expeditioners on Macquarie Island nearly 3 weeks ago.
+The first sightings were made by expeditioners on Macquarie Island nearly three weeks ago.

-The icebergs vary in size from 50 metres up to 2 kilometres in length.
+The icebergs vary in size from 50 metres up to two kilometres in length.